Metropolitan City of Bologna: Geography

 The Metropolitan City of Bologna is part of the region of Emilia-Romagna in northwestern Italy.
-It is in the centre of the region and is bounded on the east by the Province of Ravenna, while the Province of Ferrara lies to the north and the Province of Modena lies to the west.
-To the south are the Metropolitan City of Florence, the Province of Prato and the Province of Pistoia, all in the region of Tuscany.
+It is in the centre of the region and is bounded on the east by the province of Ravenna, while the province of Ferrara lies to the north and the province of Modena lies to the west.
+To the south are the Metropolitan City of Florence, the province of Prato and the province of Pistoia, all in the region of Tuscany.

 The metropolitan territory is largely flat, and stretches from the alluvial Po Plain into the Apennine Mountains; the highest point in the metropolitan city is the peak of Corno alle Scale in the commune of Lizzano in Belvedere, at 1945 m above sea level.
+The municipality with the lowest average altitude is Molinella which is 8 metres above sea level.
+The municipality with the highest average altitude is Monghidoro 841 metres above sea level.